HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_wcm_contentsource_api.md

 }
 ```

-The response contains the `id` of the Content Source, which is required when you [configure a crawler](#configuring-the-crawler).
+The response contains the `id` of the content source, which is required when you [configure a crawler](#configuring-the-crawler).

 ## Configuring the crawler